What Planet Are You From?: Production

-Shandling set up the film while starring in HBO’s The Larry Sanders Show with initial drafts written by Ed Solomon and Michael Leeson, before a rewrite was performed by Shandling and his former “Sanders” producer Peter Tolan.
+Shandling set up the film while starring in HBO's The Larry Sanders Show, with initial drafts written by Ed Solomon and Michael Leeson before a rewrite was performed by Shandling and his former Sanders producer Peter Tolan.

 In December 1998, it was announced Mike Nichols had entered negotiations to direct the film.

 Release

-What Planet Are You From? opened theatrically on March 3, 2000, in 2,248 venues, earning $3,008,746 in its first weekend and ranking fourteenth in the North American box office.
-The film ended its run, having grossed $6,291,602 domestically and $7,854,075 overseas for a worldwide total of $14,145,677.
-Based on a $60 million budget, the film was a box office bomb.
+What Planet Are You From? opened theatrically on March 3, 2000, in 2,248 venues in the United States and Canada, grossing $3,008,746 in its first weekend and ranking fourteenth at the US box office.
+The film ended its run having grossed $6,291,602 in the United States and Canada and $7,854,075 overseas for a worldwide total of $14,145,677.
+With a budget of between $55 million and $75 million, the film was a box office bomb.

 Reception

-The film holds a 42% score on Rotten Tomatoes based on 77 reviews and average rating of 5.01/10.
+The film holds a 41% score on Rotten Tomatoes based on 78 reviews and average rating of 5.01/10.
 The site's consensus states: "Though What Planet Are You From? has some laughs, it's too inconsistent and bland for critics to give it their recommendations."
 Metacritic reports a 41 out of 100 rating based on 32 critics, indicating "mixed or average reviews".